 Local legislators secure funding in state budget for Southborough Public Safety Complex

-Southborough – On July 7, Representative Carolyn Dykema (D-Holliston) and Senator Jamie Eldridge (D-Acton) joined their colleagues in the state legislature in voting to approve the final version of the FY18 state budget, a $40.2 billion spending package increasing spending on critical state programs including education, health care, substance abuse prevention and treatment, and public safety.
+Southborough – On July 7, Representative Carolyn Dykema (D-Holliston) and Senator Jamie Eldridge (D-Acton) joined their colleagues in the state legislature in voting to approve the final version of the fiscal year (FY) 2018 state budget, a $40.2 billion spending package increasing spending on critical state programs including education, health care, substance abuse prevention and treatment, and public safety.
 Included in the final budget is $100,000 for the planning and development of the newly proposed public safety complex in the town of Southborough.

 “The town is extremely appreciative of the efforts of Representative Dykema and Senator Eldridge in supporting this funding for our public safety departments,” said Town Administrator Mark Purple.
 “Any supplemental funding that reduces that tax burden on the residents is welcome, given that the public safety facility project is the largest non-school capital project in the town’s history.”